fatd0g64/TON-wallet-generator/README.md

 Thus, through the script, you can generate your own wallet with a beautiful beginning or end.
 Wallets are generated in UQ format

+The creator of this script is @yaklovn (Telegram Username)